-He worked in corporate America and then in one of the world’s top pediatric cardiology programs and now—armed with a medical degree from Saba University—he’s bringing them together.
+He worked in corporate America and then in one of the world’s top pediatric cardiology programs and now—armed with a medical degree from Saba University School of Medicine—he’s bringing them together.

 Growing up in Ohio, Shalabh "Mickey" Bansal spent his summers traveling the world, attending private high schools in India and the US and nurturing a lifelong dream of becoming a doctor.

 As a President’s Scholar at the Georgia Institute of Technology he stayed on the medical track, majoring in Biology and heading up the local chapter of the American Medical Student Association.
 But in the hothouse high tech environment on the Georgia Tech campus, he found himself pulled into the world of technology ventures and upon graduation went on to become a management consultant and earn an MBA.

 But before long, he again felt the tug of the medical world and headed down to Saba.

 Mickey was an outstanding student at Saba: on the Dean’s List every semester and the recipient of numerous awards including the Dean of Basic Sciences award, the Dean of Clinical Medicine Award, the Lt.
 Governor of Saba Community Service Award, and the student government’s Student Excellence Award.

 “I found Saba really trained me well.
 The school provided an ‘out of the box’ experience that is very relevant to the work of a doctor.
 I had a really amazing clinical experience and I feel we were much better prepared than most medical school students.”